mmm4m5m/ARInvoices/README.md

 # ARInvoices
-Create AR invoices and generate General Journal.
-(Lazarus/Free Pascal, SQLite)
+Create and save AR invoices.
+Show General Journal on screen.
+Using SQLite db.

+Todo: View/Edit invoice; Finalize New Invoice; Generate new invoice number (based on pattern)

 ## Screenshots